Foxxenn/Microsoft-Data-Analysis2/README.md

 <h1> Microsoft Exploratory Film Insights </h1>

-Author: Joe Garcia
+<h3> Author: Joe Garcia </h3>

 <img width="511" alt="Movie_theater" src="https://user-images.githubusercontent.com/100239801/157833934-7f667ece-1a97-46b9-b810-0674c172f019.png">

 This repository contains the Microsoft Exploratory Film power point which features a question how can we help microsoft make a movie?
-In addition it provides data analysis on film
+In addition it provides data analysis on film with projections gathered from the domestic gross and production.
+It also features some data about the genres in each film.

-Business Problem
+<h2> Business Problem </h2>

 We will make recommendations for Microsoft's new film studio.